-A complimentary copy of this book was provided by Netgalley, Wanda's Clippity Clop Club.
+This book was provided to me by Netgalley, Wanda's Clippity Clop Club.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by Barbour Publishing, Incorporated on September 1st 2017

 Source: Netgalley, Wanda's Clippity Clop Club